-The Autonomous University of Social Movements and the Universidad Autónoma Metropolitana (UAM), one of Mexico’s most prestigious public universities, offer 4 different virtual classes for the Spring of 2021, and 2 intensive virtual courses for the January term 2021.
+The Autonomous University of Social Movements and the Universidad Autónoma Metropolitana (UAM), one of Mexico’s most prestigious public universities, offer 2 different virtual classes for the Spring and Fall semesters, and 2 intensive virtual courses for the Summer and January term.

 Professors are organizers/academics with years of firsthand experience in popular struggles in Mexico and the United States.
 Course work includes relevant readings, lectures with Q&A , workshops and discussion based classes with social actors from student groups, the National Indigenous Congress, housing and labor cooperatives, and community based groups.

 Spring 2022: Jan 31 – May 6

 Fall 2021: Aug 30th